Schwarzenberg am Böhmerwald

-Schwarzenberg am Böhmerwald is a municipality in the district of Rohrbach in the Austrian state of Upper Austria.
+Schwarzenberg am Böhmerwald (Black Mountain at Bohemian Forest) is a municipality in the district of Rohrbach in the Austrian state of Upper Austria.

 Geography

 Schwarzenberg am Böhmerwald lies in the upper (northwestern) Mühlviertel region, near the tripoint with the German state of Bavaria and the South Bohemian Region of the Czech Republic.
 The municipal area stretches along the southern slopes of the Bohemian Forest (Böhmerwald) range; about 71 percent of the municipality is forest, and 26 percent is farmland.

 History

 First mentioned in 1571, the Schwarznperg estates were held by the Bavarian Prince-Bishops of Passau since medieval times.
 The remote area near the border with the Kingdom of Bohemia from 1638 was the site of a forest glasshouse, which became a possession of Schlägl Abbey in 1719.

 Under the rule of Empress Maria Theresa, in 1765, Schwarzenberg finally passed to the Upper Austrian crown land of the Habsburg monarchy.
 The local parish was established according to a 1784 patent issued by Emperor Joseph II.
 After the Napoleonic Wars, the area became part of the Austrian Empire.